[Return to Main Page] 65C02 Opcodes by Bruce Clark

 WAI puts the 65C02 into a low power sleep state until a hardware interrupt occurs, i.e. an IRQ, NMI, or RESET.
 In addition to reducing power consumption, using WAI also ensures that the interrupt will be recognized immediately.
 In other words, if an interrupt (e.g. an NMI) occurs in the middle of an instruction (e.g. ADC), the instruction must finish before the interrupt will be recognized (i.e. before jumping to the interrupt vector).
 When WAI is used, once its third cycle is complete, the 65C02 will wait for the interrupt and can respond to it without any additional delay whenever it occurs.

 The above is true of an IRQ when the I (interrupt disable) flag is clear (i.e. interrupts are enabled).
 WAI is also useful with IRQs when the I flag is set (i.e. interrupts are disabled).
-In this case, when an IRQ occurs (after the WAI instruction), the 65C02 will continue with with the next instruction rather than jumping to the interrupt vector.
+In this case, when an IRQ occurs (after the WAI instruction), the 65C02 will continue with the next instruction rather than jumping to the interrupt vector.
 This means an

 IRQ can be responded to within one cycle!
 The interrupt handler is effectively inline code, rather than a separate routine, and thus it does not end with an RTI, resulting in fewer cycles needed to handle the interrupt.